Alfa and Harbour Energy terminate plans to buy Pacific Rubiales

-Pacific Rubiales Energy Corp PRE.TO said on Wednesday that Mexican industrial conglomerate Alfa SAB de CV (ALFAA.MX) and energy investment firm Harbour Energy Ltd have dropped their plans to buy the Canadian oil and gas company.
+Pacific Rubiales Energy Corp PRE.TO said on Wednesday that Mexican industrial conglomerate Alfa SAB de CV (ALFAA.MX) and Harbour Energy Ltd have dropped their plans to buy the Canadian oil and gas company.

 The C$2 billion ($1.57 billion) offer, first made in May will terminate immediately, Pacific Rubiales said in a statement, adding that it is not obligated to pay a termination fee.